Art-Sells/Arells/Build-Notes.md

 - Send 1 month - 2 week notifications on new Features to be added in Arells 3.0

 ##### Bugs
-- Singular GQL find 1 NFT (More efficient work-around)
+- Handle NFT Error Fetching edge-cases...
 - Solve Ethereum Address URL length issue.
 - 404 and Server Error Pages
 ________________________________________________________________________________________________________________________________________________